Find Trade Colleges

 Top Connecticut Trade Schools for an Award Taking 1 to 4 Years in Electronics Maintenance & Repair

-Our 2023 rankings named Porter and Chester Institute of Stratford the best school in Connecticut for electronics maintenance & repair students working on their undergraduate certificate.
-Porter and Chester Institute is a small private for-profit school located in the midsize city of Bridgeport.
+Our analysis found Porter and Chester Institute of Stratford to be the best school for electronics maintenance & repair students who want to pursue a undergraduate certificate in Connecticut.
+Porter and Chester Institute is a small private for-profit school located in the city of Bridgeport.

 After completing their Undergraduate Certificate, electronics repair graduates from Porter and Chester Institute carry an average student debtload of $12,385.

-Full Electronics Maintenance & Repair at Porter and Chester Institute of Stratford Report
+Read full report on Electronics Maintenance & Repair at Porter and Chester Institute of Stratford

-You’ll join some of the best and brightest minds around you if you attend Porter and Chester Institute of Hamden.
-The school came in at #2 on this year’s Best Electronics Maintenance & Repair Undergraduate Certificate Trade Schools in Connecticut list.
-Located in the large suburb of Hamden, Porter and Chester Institute of Hamden is a private for-profit college with a fairly small student population.
+You’ll be in good company if you decide to attend Porter and Chester Institute of Hamden.
+It ranked #2 on our 2023 Best Electronics Maintenance & Repair Undergraduate Certificate Trade Schools in Connecticut list.
+Located in the suburb of Hamden, Porter and Chester Institute of Hamden is a private for-profit school with a small student population.

 Electronics Repair majors at Porter and Chester Institute of Hamden take out an average of $13,530 in student loans while working on their Undergraduate Certificate.

-Read full report on Electronics Maintenance & Repair at Porter and Chester Institute of Hamden
+Full Electronics Maintenance & Repair at Porter and Chester Institute of Hamden Report

 Best Electronics Maintenance & Repair Colleges in the New England Region

-Explore all the Best Electronics Maintenance & Repair Schools in the New England Area or other specific states within that region.
+Explore all the Best Electronics Maintenance & Repair Colleges in the New England Area or other specific states within that region.

 State Degrees Awarded